Non-Human Identities (NHI): The Hidden Security Crisis Powering AI Agent Attacks in 2026

 # Generate a report of services accessed by a role in the last 90 days

-Every SaaS integration, vendor connection, and OAuth application you authorize creates NHIs you do not directly control.
-These third-party machine identities operate under your trust, with your data, governed by someone else's security practices.
+Every SaaS integration, vendor connection, and OAuth app you authorize creates NHIs you don't control.
+They run under your trust, with your data, governed by someone else's security program.

-The February 2026 Moltbook breach illustrated this clearly: attackers compromised a third-party integration on an AI agent platform, then pivoted to client environments across the entire platform through the trusted NHIs that integration held.
-What security teams should do:
+The February 2026 Moltbook breach illustrated this: attackers hit a third-party integration on an AI agent platform, then pivoted to client environments across the whole platform through the trusted NHIs that integration held.

-- Maintain a complete, searchable inventory of all third-party NHIs and OAuth authorizations; this means auditing your SaaS app catalog, not just your own infrastructure
+- Keep a complete inventory of all third-party NHIs and OAuth authorizations — that means auditing your SaaS catalog, not just your own infrastructure

-- Review and narrow the scope of all third-party OAuth grants; most grant far more than the vendor actually requires
+- Narrow the scope of third-party OAuth grants; most are broader than the vendor actually needs

-- Monitor third-party NHI activity via your SIEM; unusual access patterns from vendor integrations are a common early indicator of supply chain compromise
+- Feed third-party NHI activity into your SIEM; unusual access patterns from vendor integrations often show up before the vendor admits anything is wrong

-Most NHIs still authenticate with static, long-lived credentials: API keys that never rotate, passwords stored in config files, certificates with multi-year lifetimes.
-Modern workload identity standards such as OIDC, short-lived tokens, and certificate-bound access dramatically shrink the attack surface but require deliberate investment to implement.
-What security teams should do:
+Most NHIs still authenticate with static, long-lived credentials: API keys that don't rotate, passwords in config files, certificates with multi-year lifetimes.
+Workload identity standards like OIDC, short-lived tokens, and certificate-bound access cut the attack surface considerably, but they take real effort to implement.

-- Prioritize eliminating static API keys in cloud environments first; AWS, Azure, and GCP all offer workload identity federation that removes the need for long-lived keys entirely
+- Start by eliminating static API keys in cloud environments; AWS, Azure, and GCP all support workload identity federation, which removes the need for long-lived keys entirely

-- Set a maximum credential lifetime policy: API keys expire in 90 days, service account passwords rotate every 30 days, certificates are renewed automatically before expiry
+- Set a credential lifetime policy: API keys expire in 90 days, service account passwords rotate every 30, certificates renew automatically

-- Implement Just-in-Time (JIT) access for AI agents: credentials are issued for the duration of a specific task and revoked immediately after, rather than granted as standing access
+- Use JIT access for AI agents: issue credentials for a specific task and revoke them when it's done, rather than granting standing access

-- Build break-glass procedures so that if an agent is compromised, all its credentials can be revoked within minutes rather than hours
+- Build break-glass procedures so a compromised agent's credentials can be revoked in minutes

 | Factor | Standing Access | Just-in-Time Access |